-Senior First Aid - We currently do not offer this course however we highly recommend St Johns Ambulance.
+Senior First Aid - We do not currently offer this course; however, we highly recommend St Johns Ambulance.
 You will not only learn from the professionals within the industry but be supporting one of the best not for profit First Aid providers we have in the country.